HStewartGitHome/WcfToCore/README.md

 I took the following steps: 1.
 Created .Net Framework 4.72 project with WPF client and WPF Self Host.
 2. Created .Net 5 WPF base on 4.72 project and use technique shown in examples 3.
 Once I got above working, I created SoapCore Host and made modifications for services 4.
-I decidied to try this on Microsoft Blazor 1.
-Blazor Webassembly Hosted was first attempt and it work fine 2.
-Blazor Webasembly - had trouble and needs more research but believe it related to Wasm not support ServiceModel 3.
-Blazor Server was also created 5.
+I tried this on Microsoft Blazor 1.
+Blazor Web assembly Hosted was first attempt, and it works fine 2.
+Blazor Web assembly - had trouble and needs more research but believe it related to Wasm not support ServiceModel 3.
+I also created Blazor Server 5.
 Also included is command line test application

-One special note, I was able to get both WCF Hosted and SoapCore Hosted to work at same service on clients, but the names of service must be same name.
+One special note, I was able to get both WCF Hosted and SoapCore Hosted to work at same service on clients, but the names of service must be same name space.

 The following is example screen from WPF 5 application running test.